Cheryl Buckley: Research and writings

 Buckley states her current research interests as gender and design, and has been described as a feminist design historian.
 She has published on ceramic design and fashion, focusing on Britain from the mid-Victorian era to the present day.
 Her article "Made in Patriarchy: Toward a Feminist Analysis of Women and Design", published in Design Issues in 1986, opens:

 Women have been involved with design in a variety of ways – as practitioners, theorists, consumers, historians, and as objects of representation.
 Yet a survey of the literature of design history, theory, and practice would lead one to believe otherwise.
 Women's interventions, both past and present, are consistently ignored.
 Indeed, the omissions are so overwhelming, and the rare acknowledgment so cursory and marginalized, that one realizes these silences are not accidental and haphazard; rather, they are the direct consequence of specific historiographic methods.

 In the article, described as "seminal" by Victor Margolin and "ground-breaking" by Grace Lees-Maffei, Buckley teases out design contributions made by women, and suggests that craft arts have been ignored in the study of design history.

 In her first book, Potters and Paintresses: Women Designers in the Pottery Industry, 1870–1955 (1990), Buckley discusses the participation of women in ceramic design during this period.

 In Fashioning the Feminine: Representation and Women's Fashion from the Fin de Siècle to the Present (2002), Buckley and co-author Hilary Fawcett review fashion in Britain from 1890, highlighting its interaction with both feminism and femininity as well as its "paradoxical" relationship with modernity.
 More recently, Buckley co-authored Fashion and Everyday Life: London and New York with Hazel Clark (2017).

 In her second sole-authored book, Designing Modern Britain (2007), Buckley surveys British design between 1890 and 2001, broadly chronologically via numerous case studies.
 She employs a broad definition of design, which she considers "a matrix of interdependent practices", encompassing architecture, town planning, interior design, pottery, textiles, and fashion.

+In 2025, Made in Patriarchy, Cheryl Buckley was published with a foreword by Bibiana Oliveira Serpa and edited by Nina Paim was published by Bikini Books.